maedoc/frand123/Readme.md

 * Permissive 3-clause BSD-type license (see file "License")

 The frand123 Fortran wrapper provides the following capabilities:
-* Perfect parallelization due to counter-based design with minimal state
+* Availability of large number of parallel streams due to counter-based design with minimal state
 * Generation of uniformly distributed:
     * signed 32-bit integers
     * signed 64-bit integers